EECS150/fpga_labs_fa21/lab4/spec/spec.md

 **Calculate** the corresponding FCW and save them as the default value of RAM.

 ### NCO Testbench
 We have provided a simple testbench for nco.
-Run it as normal.
+To use this testbench, use the 8 LSB instead of MSB as address in the `nco.v`.
+Run the testbench as normal.
 Feel free to add more test cases.
+Change back to MSB when you finish this part.

 ## Part 3: FSM